-After being self-employed for 10 years and working from a home office, Eric Wubbena learned the type of office he works best in.
+After being self-employed for 10 years, Eric Wubbena knows the type of office he likes best.
 As the Director of Business Development and Marketing for PaperWise, Inc., he surrounds his workspace with comforts of home to spark creativity and productivity.

 When Eric Wubbena started at PaperWise, Inc. three years ago, he was in a temporary office while working what he calls a “Jack of all trades” position.
 When he got promoted to the Director of Business Development and Marketing, he needed to move to the marketing side of the building.
 He chose this room because of the color, he says, and because he didn’t have to do much to it to make it feel like home.